 each existing Generating Unit that has been re-powered without increasing the total capability of the power plant but has changed the electrical characteristics of the power plant such that its re-energization may violate Applicable Reliability Criteria and trigger the application of Section 5.7.5(c).

 The owner of a planned New Facility, or its designee, is referred to for purposes of this Section 5.7 as a New Facility Operator.
-Only New Facility Operators that have not signed an Interconnection Agreement with the Interconnecting PTO as of the effective date of this Section 5.7 are subject to its provisions.
+Only New Facility Operators that have not submitted a Completed Application, as defined under the applicable Interconnecting PTO’s TO Tariff, with the Interconnecting PTO as of the effective date of this Section 5.7 are subject to its provisions.

+Requests to Interconnect to the Distribution System

+Any request by a New Facility Operator to connect at distribution level voltage will be processed according to the procedures set forth in the applicable Wholesale Distribution Access Tariff of the Interconnecting PTO; provided, however, that the New Facility Operator shall be required to mitigate any adverse impact on reliability on the ISO Controlled Grid in accordance with Section 5.7.5.
+In addition, each Interconnecting PTO will provide the ISO with a copy of the System Impact Study used to determine the impact of a New Facility on the Distribution system and the ISO Controlled Grid pursuant to a request to interconnect under the applicable Wholesale Distribution Access Tariff.

 5.7.2.
 Interconnection Application.

-All New Facility Operators shall submit eleven copies of a completed Interconnection Application to the ISO in the form specified by the ISO.
+All New Facility Operators shall submit two copies of a completed Interconnection Application to the ISO in the form specified by the ISO.
 The ISO will date and time stamp all copies of the Interconnection Application, retain one executed copy, and, within one Business Day, send the remaining copies to the Designated Contact Person of the Interconnecting PTO.
-Within 10 Business Days after the date a New Facility Operator submits a Interconnection Application to the ISO, the ISO and the Interconnecting PTO shall determine whether the application is complete.
-The ISO will notify the New Facility Operator that its Interconnection Application is complete; or, in the event that the ISO, in consultation with the Interconnecting PTO, determines that the Interconnection Application is incomplete, the ISO will notify the New Facility Operator of the deficiencies or omissions in its application.
+Within 10 Business Days after the Interconnecting PTO receives an Interconnection Application, the ISO and the Interconnecting PTO shall determine whether the application is complete and the ISO will notify the New Facility Operator that its Interconnection Application is complete; or, in the event that the ISO, in consultation with the Interconnecting PTO, determines that the Interconnection Application is incomplete, the ISO will notify the New Facility Operator of the deficiencies or omissions in its application.

-Expedited Procedures For Small Generation and Projects Required For Reliability
+Expedited Procedures For New Facilities